In 2021, Holy Names University's tuition was $40,368 a year.

 In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Holy Names University.

 Housing and campus dining at Holy Names University costs $13,994 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the Holy Names University's on-campus cafeterias and dining facilities.
-Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat in the Holy Names University's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can choose to be on a meal plan.
 The cost of board-only is $11,682.

-Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.
+There may be optional fees associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Most colleges have resources for students who may struggle to participate because of cost can get help covering these costs.

 The cost of transportation in college can really vary.
 Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use public transportation?
-All of these factors can drastically impact your transportation budget.
+Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can drastically impact your estimated cost of transportation.
 At Holy Names University, freshman are allowed to park on campus.

-A school's location can impact transportation costs.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in an urban area can be costly, but cities may offer more trains, busses and low-cost flight options to actually get to school.
-Holy Names Universityis located in a urban setting in California, near San Francisco.
+On the other hand getting around in an urban area may be expensive, but there may be more trains, busses and low-cost flight options to actually get to school.
+Holy Names Universityis in a city in California, near San Francisco.

 Now, let’s go over all of the costs we've covered, to get a better estimate of what is really costs to go to Holy Names University.